-Communication Services: Alphabet and Meta Platforms Lead Year-Over-Year Decline
+Communication Services: Meta Platforms and Alphabet Led Year-Over-Year Decline

-The Communication Services sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -24.0%.
-At the industry level, four of the five industries in this sector are reporting a year-over-year decline in earnings, led by the Interactive Media & Services (-40%) and Entertainment (-23%) industries.
+The Communication Services sector reported the largest (year-over-year) earnings decline of all eleven sectors at -26.3%.
+At the industry level, four of the five industries in this sector reported a year-over-year decline in earnings, led by the Entertainment (-55%) and Interactive Media & Services (-40%) industries.
 On the other hand, the Wireless Telecommunication Services (246%) industry is the only industry in the sector that reported (year-over-year) earnings growth.

-At the company level, Alphabet and Meta Platforms are the largest contributors to the earnings decline for the sector.
-If these two companies were excluded, the blended earnings decline for the sector would improve to -3.2% from -24.0%.
+At the company level, Alphabet, Meta Platforms, and Warner Bros.
+Discovery were the largest contributors to the earnings decline for the sector.
+If these three companies were excluded, the Communications Services sector would have reported (year-over-year) earnings growth of 1.8% instead of an earnings decline of -26.3%.

-Materials: Metals & Mining Industry Leads Year-Over-Year Earnings Decline
+Materials: Metals & Mining Industry Led Year-Over-Year Earnings Decline

-The Materials sector is reporting the second-largest (year-over-year) earnings decline of all eleven sectors at -23.6%.
-At the industry level, all four industries in this sector are reporting a year-over-year decline in earnings: Metals & Mining (-42%), Containers & Packaging (-18%), Chemicals (-15%), and Construction Materials (-8%).
+The Materials sector reported the second-largest (year-over-year) earnings decline of all eleven sectors at -24.6%.
+At the industry level, all four industries in this sector reported a year-over-year decline in earnings: Metals & Mining (-42%), Containers & Packaging (-18%), Chemicals (-16%), and Construction Materials (-8%).